 Social work education is at the core of the Social Services program.
 Social work is devoted to helping people function as well as they can within their environments.
 Areas of employment include alcohol and drug treatment, children's services, juvenile services, mental health, mental retardation and developmental disabilities, and public assistance.
 The field placement portion of the curriculum provides 420 hours of supervised learning experiences in local social services agencies.

 Practicum Coursework Students will be billed for liability insurance for the practicum courses.
-The student may be requested by the practicum site to complete a criminal background check and a drug screen.
-Students should contact the practicum instructor with any questions regarding practicum.
+The student are required to receive a criminal background check with in a one year of starting a practicum.

 Registration as a Social Work Assistant Students of this program who have achieved a grade of C or better in all Social Services courses are eligible to be registered as Social Work Assistants by the Ohio Counselor and Social Worker Board.
 Graduates are required to complete a criminal background check when applying for the Social Work Assistant Certificate and when applying for positions in social work.

 * ENG 1111 and SWK 1100 MUST be completed with a C or better before enrolling in additional social service (SWK) courses.

 ** SWK 2271 Social Service Practicum I and SWK 2291 Social Service Seminar I must be taken together.
 SWK 2272 Social Service Practicum II and SWK 2292 Social Service Seminar II must be taken together.
 Students must attend Practicum orientation and have written approval from the field placement instructor in order to be admitted into a practicum course.